 There are many types of meditation.
 The owner, Susan, tends to blend positive psychology and Vedic meditative practices and, when discussing body imbalances with customers, will often recommend meditation be included in Ayurvedic lifestyle choices to remain balanced and in vibrant health.
 With the advance of technology, Western allopathic medicine is discovering how to measure data for those who meditate regularly.
 Heart Rate Variability (HRV, which is the time between heart beats) has been studied across different modes of meditation to find that those practice meditation regularly show higher HRV values (which is beneficial, as studies show the slower the heart rate, the less cumulative beats, the longer one can usually live).
 Other science-based benefits of daily meditation are: reduced stress, mitigated anxiety, enhanced emotional health, increased self-awareness, lengthened attention span, reduced age-related memory loss, improved kindness, strengthened immune system, improved sleep, pain reduction, and decreased blood pressure.
 And what is great is you can achieve this in as little as 15 minutes a day.

-Seeing there was a community need for a mind-work place and with unused space in the store, Susan decided to pursue certification as a Meditation and Mindfulness Teacher and will soon be offering meditation sessions in the store those days or hours when the store is closed to shopping.
+Seeing there is a community need for a mind-work space, Susan--a certified Meditation and Mindfulness Teacher--offers group meditation sessions in the store those days or hours when the store is closed to shopping.